Causal Inference with Noncompliance and Unknown Interference: Numerical Illustrations

 We apply the proposed methods to the data from \citeauthor{paluck2016changing}'s (\citeyear{paluck2016changing}) field experiment on anti-conflict intervention programs at American middle schools.
 During the 2012-2013 school year, the research team organized intervention meetings to help students identify common conflict behaviors in their schools and instruct them on behavioral strategies to mitigate conflicts.
-The purpose of the experiment was to examine how the intervention program affects participants' behavior and whether the students' social networks influence the climate of conflict in schools.

 The data include $n = 24,471$ students in 56 public middle schools in the state of New Jersey.
-Half of these schools were randomly selected to host the anti-conflict intervention program.
-Within each selected school, a group of students (called {\it seed-eligible students}) were non-randomly selected by the research team, and half of these students (called {\it seed students} or {\it treatment-eligible students}) were randomly invited to join the program.
+A group of students (called {\it seed-eligible students}) were non-randomly selected by the research team, and half of these students (called {\it seed students} or {\it treatment-eligible students}) were randomly invited to join the program.

 The students' social networks were measured by asking them to nominate up to 10 students in their school with whom they had spent time in person or online in the past few weeks.
 We construct a symmetric adjacency matrix $\bm{A}$ by treating the pair of students as friends if either student nominated the other, as in \cite{aronow2017estimating}.